Getting to Know: Jan-Michaél Hirsch

-Where are you now?
+Where are you now?Stockholm, Sweden

-Jan-Michaél Hirsch, Professor Emeritus, Department of Surgical Sciences, Oral and Maxillofacial Surgery, Uppsala University, Uppsala, Sweden, and Senior Consultant Oral and Maxillofacial Surgeon, Uppsala University Hospital.
+What's your official title?
+What does it mean to you?Jan-Michaél Hirsch, Professor Emeritus, Department of Surgical Sciences, Oral and Maxillofacial Surgery, Uppsala University, Uppsala, Sweden, and Senior Consultant Oral and Maxillofacial Surgeon, Uppsala University Hospital.
 I continue to work with R&D on numerous projects that initiated a number of years ago.
 These include the virtual planning of reconstructive surgery and design, the additive production of patient-specific biomaterial, and a vast project related to virus, tobacco, and oral cancer.
 I believe it is unnecessary to die of oral cancer.
 Approximately one day per week, I see patients and do surgery in my private practice.
 After more than 40 years in the field, I am still fascinated of our specialty and enjoy being engaged.

-I completed my training at Gothenburg University, Sweden.
+What is your educational background?I completed my training at Gothenburg University, Sweden.
 I attained my DDS in 1972, and my specialization in OMFS in 1980.
 I defended my doctoral thesis in 1983, also at Gothenburg—“Snuff-induced lesions a clinical and experimental study.”

 Jan-Michaél HirschWhy did you become a surgeon?